One of my muslim friends shared this:

 I have been hurt (so much) by people like those who judge hastily.
 I am frightened by them, but even more terrified by people who lie very well.
 I know I’m not the only person being affected by this and I want to feel hopeful for all of us, that we’ll win all our battles in the end.
 But for now, we try to handle each inner conflict one by one.

-Charlie opened up to me and I realised: we have both experienced the same things, but differently.
+C opened up to me and I realised: we have both experienced the same things, but differently.
 We have been hurt and trampled by the same woman, was disappointed by friends.
 But he has something I don’t, I’m not sure what.
 Maybe how he sees some things in life.
 Maybe he believes in things (and people) that I don’t.
 But he’s definitely the stronger person and I can only aspire to be more like him in more ways.
-I am very stubborn but Charlie is very constant.
+I am very stubborn but C is very constant.
 He is forgiving where I am not; maybe that is where our differences lie.
 I wonder how he has so much trust in people left.
 I guess some people are naturally good that way.

 It’s difficult (still is).
 The past — I am thankful my closest friends reacted the way I expected them to: with disbelief.
 It would have broken me more if they didn’t.
 I am thankful they were there always, always, always in loyalty and honesty and love.
 I value these things very highly in my relationships: responsibility, loyalty, righteousness, honesty, and justice.
 Even with things being so muddled for me, I am thankful for those people who had these virtues consistently that I could hang on to them when losing faith in everyone else.